Online Trading Starts Here

 Islamic Coin (ISLM)

 ISLM is the first crypto designed specifically with Islamic principles in mind.
 It has a Shariah board and features like the EverGreen DAO, which donates a portion of earnings to charitable causes.
+This makes it a defining example of an Islamic cryptocurrency that embodies ethical governance and religious compliance.
 The coin is built to support halal finance ecosystems and avoid interest, speculation, and unethical use cases by design.

 Tezos (XTZ)

 Tezos is known for formal verification of smart contracts and energy efficiency.
-It is used in cultural, educational, and scientific contexts and offers strong transparency — key factors in Shariah compliance.
+It is used in cultural, educational, and scientific contexts and offers strong transparency, which are key factors in Shariah compliance.
 XTZ is seen as a trustworthy and stable option when not used in speculative DeFi.
+Such projects strengthen the credibility of the Shariah compliant cryptocurrency list, as they show how innovation can coexist with religious principles.

 Solana (SOL)